 It was while Warner was stealing the show in the AFL that he married his wife, Brenda Carney Meoni, and got another audition to be a football player in the NFL.

 Kurt Warner and his wife Brenda Warner met during college and got married in 1997 at the St. John American Lutheran Church.
-Brenda was a former United States Marine Corps corporal and had two children from a previous marriage when she and Kurt met.
+Brenda is a former United States Marine Corps corporal and had two children from a previous marriage before she and Kurt met.

 Kurt Warner NFL Career

-Warner and Carney got married while the former was still looking to get a chance in the NFL.
+Kurt and Brenda got married while the former was still looking to get a chance in the NFL.
 As a matter of fact, Warner received a call for a tryout from the Chicago Bears right around the date of the wedding.